nprithviraj24/jenkins-example/README.md

 ## Installing and running Jenkins through a war file

  - Download the .war file in <link>https://jenkins.io/download/</link>.
 Check for Generic Java package.
- - Place the downloaded file in your directory of choice and run the command : cd /directory-of-your-choice java -jar jenkins.war
+ - Place the downloaded file in your directory of choice and run the command from terminal/powershell/cmd: cd /directory-of-your-choice java -jar jenkins.war

+    PS: Please note the admin password which will be displayed in powershell
+ - Open localhost:8080 in your favourite browser and paste the password.
+Further, install the plugins of your    choice.
+ -